ValencaGabrielS/InfoViz-Gantt-Proposal/README.md

 ### Installing

 1. Download this repository to your computer.
-2. After node is installed, go to the downloaded S7 folder and then do the following:
+2. After node is installed, go to the downloaded GP folder and then do the following:
     1. Open the command line interface of your choice, inside the folder.
     2. Type the following command: npm install<br/>
         &nbsp;&nbsp;&nbsp;&nbsp;-This will install all the dependencies of the project.